 High-Water Marks and Equalization: Why Manual Fee Calculation is a Compliance Minefield

-For investment managers, the Performance Fee is the primary driver of revenue.
+For investment managers, the Performance Fee is often a major revenue driver.
 However, for those managing Alternative Investment Funds (AIFs) or Actively Managed Certificates (AMCs), calculating these fees is not a simple percentage of profits.
+For a full framework, see The Ultimate Guide to NAV Calculation.

-The introduction of High-Water Marks (HWM) and Equalization logic transforms a standard accounting task into a complex compliance minefield.
-When handled in spreadsheets, these calculations are prone to errors that can lead to “fee leakage” or, worse, regulatory sanctions.
+The introduction of High-Water Marks (HWM) and Equalization logic transforms a routine accounting task into a high-stakes control area.
+When handled in spreadsheets, these calculations are more prone to errors that can lead to fee leakage, investor compensation issues, and, depending on jurisdiction and mandate, regulatory consequences.

 The High-Water Mark ensures that a manager only receives performance fees when the fund’s value exceeds its previous peak.
 While the concept is simple, the execution is not, especially when dealing with: